dssg/pgdedupe/README.rst

 Interface
 ---------

-This provides a simple command-line script, ``superdeduper.py``.
-Two configuration files specify the configuration parameters and database connection settings.
+This provides a simple command-line program, ``superdeduper``.
+Two configuration files specify the deduplication parameters and database connection settings.
 To run deduplication on a generated dataset, create a ``database.yml`` file that specifies the following parameters::